-Women often need lower doses of levodopa compared to men.
-Dyskinesia is more common in women which should be considered.
-The delay between start of treatment and development of dyskinesia is shorter in women.
+Women with Parkinson’s disease often need lower doses of levodopa than men.
+Dyskinesia is more common and the delay between start of treatment and development of dyskinesia is shorter in women.

 Levodopa + enzyme inhibitors is also used in treatment of Restless Legs Syndrome (RLS).
-One study has shown that there was no sex difference in increased level of symptoms in the morning after.
+One study has shown that there was no sex difference in increased level of symptoms (augmentation) with continuous use.

-Studies have shown that when benserazide 125 mg and carbidopa 250 mg were given in the same doses to men and women, the increase in serum prolactin was higher in women than in men.
+Studies have shown that benserazide 125 mg and carbidopa 250 mg given in the same doses to men and women increase serum prolactin more in women than in men.

 Several studies have shown that women have a higher levodopa AUC than men when receiving a standard dose of 250 mg levodopa corrected as mg/kg body weight, leading to a higher bioavailability of levodopa.
-This may be explained by the generally lower body weight of women [1,2,3].
-Another study (67 men, 40 women) observed a greater levodopa bioavailability in women, but it was not accounted for differences in body weight.
-In this study, patients received a standard oral fasting dose of levodopa plus benserazide (100/25 mg).
-Levodopa AUC was higher in women than in men, while clearance was reduced in women.
-Levodopa Cmax, tmax and elimination half-life did not differ between men and women .
+This may be explained by the generally lower body weight of women [2-4].
+Contrary to these findings, other studies have shown greater bioavailability in women even after adjustment for body weight [5-7].
+In these studies, patients received an oral dose of 100 mg levodopa plus 25 mg benserazide or 10 mg carbidopa.
+Also, levodopa AUC adjusted for body weight were higher in women [5-7].

 No studies with a clinically relevant sex analysis regarding effects of levodopa + enzyme inhibitors have been found.

 Dopaminergic medication is also used as a treatment for RLS (Restless Legs Syndrome) and PLMS (Periodic Leg Movement Syndrome).
-For nightly treatments, a problem with morning end-of-dose rebound increases in leg movements has been reported to occur in about 25% of the patients.
-In one study (25 men, 21 women), patients with either RLS or PLMS were given 0,5-1 tablet levodopa/carbidopa 100/25 mg 20–30 minutes before bedtime.
+For nightly treatments, a problem with morning end-of-dose rebound increase in leg movements are reported to occur in about 25% of the patients.
+In one study (25 men, 21 women), patients with either RLS or PLMS were given 0.5-1 tablet levodopa/carbidopa 100/25 mg 20–30 minutes before bedtime.
 The dose was increased by 0.5 tablet every 3 days until satisfactory sleep occurred for the first 3 hours or the dose reached a maximum of 4 tablets.
-Augmentation was greater for patients with more severe RLS symptoms and for patients on higher doses (>200/50 mg) but was unrelated to sex or age .
+Augmentation (increased symptoms over time) was greater for patients with more severe RLS symptoms and for patients on higher doses (>200/50 mg) but was unrelated to patient’s sex or age .

-Studies have shown that the increase in serum prolactin after receiving carbidopa or benserazide is larger in women than in men.
-In one study, healthy young men and women were given a single 125 mg oral dose benserazide.
-Women had a larger percent increase of serum prolactin than men.
+Studies report that the increase in serum prolactin after receiving carbidopa or benserazide is larger in women than in men.
+In one study, healthy young men and women were given a single 125 mg oral dose benserazide inducing a larger percent increase of serum prolactin in women compared to men.
 In the general population, prolactin secretion is more affected by various stimuli in women .
-In another similar study, benserazide was given in doses ranging between 10–125 mg and carbidopa was given in doses ranging between 10–250 mg to different groups of women .
+In a similar study, benserazide was given in doses ranging between 10–125 mg and carbidopa was given in doses ranging between 10–250 mg to different groups of women .
 Two different groups of men were given 125 mg of benserazide and 250 mg of carbidopa, respectively.
 Significant prolactin rises were observed in both men and women for all doses tested.
 Secretion areas were lager in women than in men and peak values were higher in women than in men.
-This sex related finding is not unexpected considering the well-known sex related differences in both spontaneous levels in blood and responses to various stimuli.
-Serotonergic regulation of prolactin secretion may also be affected by sex differences .
-Regarding entacapone, pre-marketing clinical trials did not note any differences in the rate of adverse events attributable to entacapone by sex .
+This sex-related finding is not unexpected considering the well-known sex-related differences in both spontaneous blood levels and responses to various stimuli.
+Sex differences may also influence serotonergic regulation of prolactin secretion .
+For entacapone, pre-marketing clinical trials did not note any differences in the rate of adverse events attributable to entacapone by patient’s sex .